Last update October 8th 2017

 You will find on

-some sites other descriptions or copies of my Pa, my support etc.. with numerous
+some sites other descriptions or copies of my Pa, my socket etc.. with numerous

 worksheets and simulations.